 It's the economy, stupid.
 Or so goes the logic when it comes to running the world.
-Growth is king and, as David Cameron is keen to point out, a robust economy is the bedrock upon which all else is built.
+Growth is king and, as UK Prime Minister David Cameron is keen to point out, a robust economy is the bedrock upon which all else is built.

-Why?
-It's part of a project spearheaded by the BBC and the United Nations, aimed at putting a figure on mother nature's unpaid labour.
-The logic being, if the moral argument about why we should respect the environment rather than destroy it isn't getting through to the suits, maybe one about cold hard cash will.
+It's part of a project spearheaded by the BBC and the United Nations, aimed at putting a figure on mother nature's unpaid labor.
+The logic being if the moral argument about why we should respect the environment rather than destroy it isn't getting through to the suits, maybe one about cold hard cash will.

 Neil Nightingale, creative director at BBC Earth, explains: "We see this as an additional way of looking of things, that brings the contribution of nature into sharp focus.
 If you were running any business or a country, you would not destroy your capital base and impair your ability to operate successfully in the future, so why do it with a part of the economy which these figures show is at least as large and important as the conventional one we usually look at."

 It's a good question and the figures are intriguing.
-The Index estimates that bees save the economy more than £100 billion worth of wages annually by pollinating plant species free of charge.
+The Index estimates that bees save the economy more than £100 billion [$150 billion] worth of wages annually by pollinating plant species free of charge.

 Sounds far-fetched?
-Maybe – but humankind in all its wisdom has already decimated the global bee population to such an extent that in Western regions of China the sight of agricultural workers contorting themselves around fruit trees to manually pollinate blossoms has become commonplace.
+Maybe—but humankind in all its wisdom has already decimated the global bee population to such an extent that in Western regions of China the sight of agricultural workers contorting themselves around fruit trees to manually pollinate blossoms has become commonplace.
 The report estimates that one hive of bees can do as much pollinating as 20 adult workers.
-And all without salaries to pay, pesky unions to deal with or workers' rights to uphold.
-You'd think the captains of industry would be rubbing their hands with glee at the prospect of all that untapped labour.
+And all without salaries to pay, pesky unions to deal with, or workers' rights to uphold.
+You'd think the captains of industry would be rubbing their hands with glee at the prospect of all that untapped labor.

-Even the humble plankton, long regarded as merely something for whales to gargle, saves the global economy nearly £140 billion annually by sustaining fish populations, replenishing the atmosphere with oxygen and absorbing CO2.
+Even the humble plankton, long regarded as merely something for whales to gargle, saves the global economy nearly £140 billion [$215 billion] annually by sustaining fish populations, replenishing the atmosphere with oxygen, and absorbing CO2.

 So is the idea to develop a more wide-ranging version of carbon credits, like ecological credits, bee credits, coral credits?